jieun54/lse-my472.github.io/week01/02-intro-to-R.md

 x <- x + 1
 ```

-Note that we’ve used the `<-` sign to assign values to objects.
-That’s
-the *assignment* operator.
-You can also use `=`, although `<-` is
-generally preferred.
-There’s a more technical explanation for this
-preference, but another is that this way you avoid getting confused with
-`==`, which is used to compare objects:
+Note that we've used the `<-` sign to assign values to objects.
+That's the *assignment* operator.
+You can also use `=`, although `<-` is generally preferred.
+There's a more technical explanation for this preference, but another is that this way you avoid getting confused with `==`, which is used to compare objects:

 ``` r
 2 == 2